 Corroded galvanized pipes are more likely to release unwanted contaminants into your household water.
 This could result in discolored water and damage to your plumbing fixtures.
 Contaminated water like this dramatically reduces the efficiency of water filtration systems, causing clogs and wearing out filters.
 Heavily contaminated water may even become a health risk if it’s used for bathing and cooking.
 Young children are especially susceptible to health problems caused by contaminated water.

-For all of these reasons, San Bernardino residents who are still using galvanized pipes have ample cause to be concerned.
+For all of these reasons, Southern California residents who are still using galvanized pipes have ample cause to be concerned.
 The time to consider a replacement is sooner rather than later.
 Full Spectrum Plumbing stands ready to help.

-How Much Does A Copper Repipe Cost In San Bernardino?
+How Much Does A Copper Repipe Cost In Southern California?

 The overall cost of a repipe job will depend on the specifics of the home being upgraded.
 Extensive plumbing work like this often gives homeowners an opportunity to make further upgrades, such as replacing fixtures or installing a new tankless water heater.
 As noted above, water from highly corroded pipes may end up damaging fixtures as well, making their replacement a necessity rather than an option.
 Corrosion damage doesn’t just make fixtures unattractive; it also damages their internal mechanisms and reduces their effectiveness permanently.